 And then the fiery tangle of hair was no longer connected to the rest of her body.
 The shivering orange waves fell to the ground, and bounced once before rolling toward the trees.
 (553)

-Jacob was wounded, but no one is super concerned.
+Jacob is wounded, but no one is super concerned.
 In fact, werewolves heal so quickly that some of his bones knit before they are properly set and need to be broken again.
 Kind of like what Bella is about to do with his heart.
-She visits him and thinks about having two soul mates, how Jacob would have been her happy life if the vampire wrench hadn’t been thrown in.
+She visits him and thinks about having two soulmates, how Jacob would have been her happy life if the vampire wrench hadn’t been thrown in.
 She even tells Jacob that the worst part for her is that she can see a life with him, but that she chooses Edward.
-They talk about her upcoming wedding, she admits she’s not all that stoked.
+They talk about her upcoming wedding; she admits she’s not all that stoked.
 Then this happens:

 I stretched my neck up to whisper in his ear, laying my cheek against his warm skin.
 “You know I love you.”

 “I know,” he breathed, his arm tightening automatically around my waist.
 “You know how much I wish it was enough.”